vvvv/The-Gray-Book/reference/libraries/referencing.md

 #### Duplicate reference warning

-When referencing a .dll you may encounter the following warning:
+When referencing a .dll you may encounter a warning similar to the following warning:

 ![](../../images/libraries/duplicate-reference-warning.png)